Node.js Buffer Operations: Views, Copies, and Memory Ownership

 | Little-endian (LE) | The least significant byte comes first.
 Most modern CPUs, including Intel and AMD x86-64, use this order, so 0x12345678 is stored as 78 56 34 12. |

-Forgetting about endianness produces incorrect values when reading binary protocols.
-Node.js Buffers provide explicit methods for this: readUInt16BE, readUInt16LE, writeInt32BE, and the related read/write methods.
-These are the clearest option when you know the exact byte order of the data you're parsing.
+If you ignore endianness, you can read the wrong values from binary protocols.
+Node.js's Buffers provide explicit methods for this, such as readUInt16BE, readUInt16LE, writeInt32BE, and the related read/write methods.
+These are usually the clearest APIs when you know the byte order of the data you are parsing.

 const networkBuffer = Buffer.from([0x01, 0x02]);

-console.log(networkBuffer.readUInt16BE(0)); // 258The readUInt16BE() method explicitly handles byte order.
-It interprets byte 0 as the high byte and byte 1 as the low byte, regardless of the platform's native endianness.
+console.log(networkBuffer.readUInt16BE(0)); // 258The readUInt16BE() method handles byte order explicitly.
+It treats byte 0 as the high byte and byte 1 as the low byte, regardless of the platform’s native endianness.
+The typed-array view uses the platform’s native byte order instead -

 const int16View = new Int16Array(networkBuffer.buffer, networkBuffer.byteOffset, 1);